jsucupira/table-storage-geo-redundancy-demo/README.md

 Application Layout
 ----------------------
-I believe most of the application is self-explanatory so I will just highlight some small things.
+I believe most of the application is self-explanatory, so I will just highlight some small things.

- - All application configurations are stored inside a table in Table Storage.
+ - All application configurations are stored inside a table in Table Storage
 	 - The table is called Configuration
 	 - You can find the implementation inside Core.Configuration namespace
  - Dependency Injection